RTMecha/BetterLegacy/snapshots.md

 - Fixed animateObject not running.
 - Fixed modifier editors not disabling when Editor Complexity is changed.
 - Fixed theme keyframe not transitioning hsv values correctly.
+- Fixed Hidden objects unhiding automatically when their regular active state is changed.

 ------------------------------------------------------------------------------------------